NCAA Season 58 basketball tournaments: Second round

+Team standings

 Cumulative standings

 Letram won both pennants, and was named automatic champions without need for the finals.

 The Letran Knights raced to four wins in the second round and captured the NCAA Seniors crown when deposed champion Mapua beat San Beda, 78-77 on September 11, and ended hopes for the Red Lions to figure in a playoff with the Knights for the second round flag.
 Letran already clinch the championship even before their last game against Trinity on September 15.
 The Knights lost their final game to the Stallions, 89-102.